Musgravite

 Musgravite or magnesiotaaffeite-6N’3S is a rare oxide mineral used as a gemstone.
 Its type locality is the Ernabella Mission, Musgrave Ranges, South Australia, for which it was named following its discovery in 1967.
 It is a member of the taaffeite family of minerals, and its chemical formula is Be(Mg, Fe, Zn)_{2}Al_{6}O_{12}.
 Its hardness is 8 to 8.5 on the Mohs scale.
-Due to its rarity, the mineral can sell for roughly USD$35,000 per carat.
+Due to its rarity, the mineral can sell for roughly USD35,000 per carat.